stphdenis/aurelia-meteor/README.md

 This library has primarily be done for Meteor 1.3+ with use of NPM with commonjs.

+You can use this module with [`meteor-client-packages-meteor`](https://www.npmjs.com/package/meteor-client-packages-meteor) witch is for `Use Meteor's client Packages in a non Meteor project`.

 If you want the amd, systemjs, es2015 or other version your welcome to help me.

 ## Library content